Study of the electromagnetic background in the XENON100 experiment: Comparison of the predictions with the measured data

-The cosmogenic activation of natural xenon during storage at Earth's surface might be responsible for the remaining discrepancy.
+Another discrepancy between the measured and Monte Carlo background spectra is present in the energy region 700-1100~keV.
+The cosmogenic activation of natural xenon during storage at Earth's surface might be responsible for this discrepancy.
 This has been studied assuming 1~year of activation and 2~years of cooldown time with the ACTIVIA~\cite{ACTIVIA} and COSMO~\cite{COSMO} simulation packages.
 Both use semi-empirical formulae~\cite{SilberbergTsao} to estimate the cross-sections of nuclear processes.
-The production rates predicted by the packages differ by one order of magnitude and more, and the remaining discrepancy around 1100~keV seen in Figure~\ref{figDataMC} cannot be explained without destroying the remarkable agreement in other energy ranges.
+The calculated production rates have been used as an input for a Monte Carlo simulations of the radioactive decays with GEANT4.
+The simulated energy spectra of the cosmogenic background are shown in Figure~\ref{figCosmogenics}.
+The production rates predicted by the packages differ by one order of magnitude and more, and the discrepancy between 700-1100~keV in Figure~\ref{figDataMC} cannot be explained without destroying the remarkable agreement in other energy ranges.
 A similar calculation has been performed for a natural xenon target in Ref.~\cite{CosmogenicProduction} using the TALYS code \cite{TALYS}, and the published results do not agree with either ACTIVIA or COSMO in terms of isotopes produced by cosmogenic activation and their production yields.

-The theoretical spectrum of the 2$\nu$ double beta decay of $^{136}$Xe is also shown in Figure~\ref{figDataMC}, assuming the half-life limit of 1.1$\times$10$^{22}$~years~\cite{DoubleBetaLimit}.
-Its contribution does not change the total background spectrum significantly, thus it can be concluded that the small remaining discrepancy between measured and simulated spectra cannot be explained by this potential background source.
-The predicted energy averaged background rate from the 2$\nu~\beta\beta$ decay of $^{136}$Xe is at the level of 10$^{-6}$~events$\cdot$kg$^{-1}\cdot$day$^{-1}\cdot$keV$^{-1}$ below 100~keV, three orders of magnitude lower than the background from other components. \\ \\ \\
+The theoretical spectrum of the 2$\nu$ double beta decay of $^{136}$Xe is also shown in Figure~\ref{figDataMC}, assuming the half-life limit of (2.11$\pm$0.04$\pm$0.021)$\times$10$^{21}$~years~\cite{EXO}.
+Its contribution does not change the total background spectrum significantly, thus it can be concluded that the observed discrepancy around 700-1100~keV cannot be explained by this potential background source.
+The predicted energy averaged background rate from the 2$\nu~\beta\beta$ decay of $^{136}$Xe is at the level of 10$^{-6}$~events$\cdot$kg$^{-1}\cdot$day$^{-1}\cdot$keV$^{-1}$ below 100~keV, three orders of magnitude lower than the background from other components.